twitocode/Tantalum/content/Books/Leviathan Wakes.md

 p.403 - another miller psychological  lens
-p.405 - opa mowing down civilians at the station, messes with miller's conscience p.412 - holden cannot proceess moral complexities p.14 - holden thinks the dead scientist should be more dead
+p.405 - opa mowing down civilians at the station, messes with miller's conscience p.412 - holden cannot proceess moral complexities p.414 - holden thinks the dead scientist should be more dead p-416 - dresden smiling, holden doesnt like that